crebello711/Project_2/README.md

 Below are the steps we followed :
 ![Process](Resources/Picture1.png)

-* We extracted data from Kaggle's database of Covid-19 vaccination data, looking at both first and second doses.
-The data was cleaned by combining Moderna and Pfizer doses, and finding the vaccine doses administered on a state-by-state basis.
+* We extracted data from Kaggle's database of Covid-19 vaccination data doing an API pull request and a read function in python.
+The data was cleaned and extracted into  two dataframes.

-* Next, we took a look at Covid-19 case data, provided by the CDC.
-We also made sure to clean this dataset by narrowing it down to a state-by-state basis and finding a count of cases in each state.

-* Finally, we combined these two datasets to compare Covid-19 cases in each state with first and second vaccinations from two of the top three providers.

-This final dataset was uploaded into the csv attached.
+* Next we loaded those dataframe into postgresql using SQLAlchemy.

+* Finally, we created tables and schema to write queries against thes tables.